 We will notify each other credit provider and credit reporting body to which we have previously disclosed that information about your complaint and about the outcome, unless it is impractical or illegal to do so.

 We may, from time to time review and update this policy, including when new or amended laws come into place.
 All personal information, sensitive information and credit and credit-related information held by us, and how we collect, hold, use, disclose and otherwise manage that information, will be governed by the most recently updated policy.

 At GloBird, you’re free as a bird.
-Free to enjoy our low cost energy for as long or as little as you like.
+Free to enjoy our low cost energy for as long or as little as you like with our attractive range of cheap electricity and gas plan.
 There are no lock-in contracts, no termination fees, just great value energy.